Practices in Community Building Fellowship

 The spring semester will be devoted to bringing the fellows’ projects and experiments in community building to fruition.
 These projects will be varied and will emerge out of their work together.
 For example, fellows may want to develop a lecture series about a particular theme, or invite a series of speakers on community service-learning projects.
 Fellows may undertake projects in oral history and storytelling, or building community through the arts.
 To all of this, fellows will be pursuing their own passions and interests.

-Fellows will enroll in a one-credit course in which they will relate their projects to themes from the Core Curriculum.
+Fellows will enroll in a one-credit course (at no additional cost) in which they will relate their projects to themes from the Core Curriculum.

 Description & Exposition